<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=400669150353674&amp;ev=PageView&amp;noscript=1">

 1. Give all your images alt text.

-Because search engines are unable to “see” images, it is crucial that you use alt text for proper SEO.
+Because search engines are unable to “see” images, you must use alt text for proper SEO.
 Without it, the images you use on your website will not be searchable.
 An image’s alt text should simply describe its content.
 Imagine you're explaining what it looks like to someone who cannot see it.
 (Actually, accessibility is another reason why alt text is important.)
-Just like with page titles and meta descriptions, alt text should be simple and accurate, but it should also be based on your keyword research if you want it to assist in making your website more searchable.
+Just like with page titles and meta descriptions, the alt text should be simple and accurate, but it should also be based on your keyword research if you want it to assist in making your website more searchable.

 1. Integrate keywords throughout your web pages.